xiaodre21/comparison_of_viral_detection_methods/README.md

 # Description

-This script envolves all the steps from start (getting the original reports from each software) to finish (producing the heatmaps).
+This script envolves all the steps from start